Tea

 Assam

-Assam is located in North East India where the majestic Brahmaputra river flowing through this tropical valley makes it rich and fertile.
-Assam is also home to one-horned rhinos, leopards, elephants and wild buffalos.
-In the midst of such exciting surroundings, more than 500 million kilograms of tea is produced every year, making Assam the single largest tea-growing region in the world.
-High rainfall and humidity in the valley make Assam tea a strong, brisk, malty and a full-bodied cup.
+Assam is located in Northeast India, where the majestic Brahmaputra River, flowing through this tropical valley, makes it rich and fertile.
+Assam is also home to one-horned rhinos, leopards, elephants and wild buffalo.
+In such exciting surroundings, more than 500 million kilograms of tea are produced every year, making Assam the world's largest tea-growing region.
+High rainfall and humidity in the valley make Assam tea a strong, brisk, malty and full-bodied cup.

 Darjeeling